-Andre graduated in 1972 from the University of British Columbia with a Certified General Accounting (CGA) designation followed by a Masters in Business Administration (MBA) from the Canadian School of Business Management at U of T. He has 50 plus years of financial experience in public practice, government, manufacturing, distribution,consulting, etc. He currently provides personal and small businesses accounting and consulting services to a diversified clientele.
+Andre graduated in 1972 from the University of British Columbia with a Certified General Accounting (CGA) designation followed by a Masters in Business Administration (MBA) from the Canadian School of Business Management at U of T. He has 50 plus years of financial experience in public practice, government, manufacturing, distribution and consulting.
+He currently provides his diversified personal and small business clients with accounting and consulting services.

 Chair of the Governance Committee

 Trent is a semi-retired professional public policy advisor and advocate.
 Over a 40 year career, Trent has held senior executive responsibility within the federal government (Treasury Board Secretariat, Department of Finance, Labour Canada, Bank of Canada), the Canadian banking industry (Bank of Montreal, Chase Manhattan), and the public affairs/ government relations consulting sector (GPC Policy Consultants, TGA Policy Solutions).

 As a consultant, Trent had a primary responsibility for over 500 research, advisory and advocacy mandates in the areas of health policy; public sector governance/ accountability; environmental impact and policy; and financial services legislation/ regulation.